nopnop2002/esp-idf-uart2udp/README.md

 The string output to UART must be terminated with LF(0x0a).
 If the string output to the UART is not terminated with LF(0x0a), the Arduino will complete the input with a timeout.
 The default input timeout is 1000 milliseconds.
+If the output string does not have a terminating LF, this project will add one to the end and send it.
 The string output to the UART is echoed back with CR+LF as the terminator.
 ```
 I (1285439) UART-TX: 0x3ffc72f8   61 62 63 64 65 66 67 0a                           |abcdefg.|